 Getting Started with the Go SDK

-Split’s Go SDK provides robust, scalable feature flag management, giving any team the power to safely launch features and target them to users.
+Split’s Golang SDK provides robust, scalable feature flag management, giving any team the power to safely launch features and target them to users.

-Split’s Go software development kit brings scalable feature flags to any app, website or experience built with Go.
+Split’s Go SDK brings scalable feature flags to any app, website, or experience built with Go.
 Split helps teams control rollouts, and customer experiences, while gathering new data and insight on product engagement.

 Front-end teams are always experimenting with new things, trying to make the website, the app, the tools, or the business more successful.
 But each new experiment or quickly-turned-around feature introduces risk—that response times will be slower, that a change in the funnel will add friction, that your users simply may not like the change.
 Split’s Go SDK puts all of these issues under your control, by letting you:

 - Release features to production but disabled for all users by default